kpratik2015/My-Notes/Coding-Tips.md

 Backtracking is an algorithm for finding all solutions by exploring all potential candidates.
 If the solution candidate turns to be not a solution (or at least not the last one), backtracking algorithm discards it by making some changes on the previous step, i.e. backtracks and then try again.

+**Explaining Time Complexity**

+Runtime of backtracking algorithms is O(b^d), where b is the branching factor and d is the maximum depth of recursion.

+Backtracking is characterized by a number of decisions b that can be made at each level of recursion.
+If you visualize the recursion tree, this is the number of children each internal node has.
+You can also think of b as standing for "base", which can help you remember that b is the base of the exponential.

+If we can make b decisions at each level of recursion, and we expand the recursion tree to d levels (ie: each path has a length of d), then we get b^d nodes.
+Since backtracking is exhaustive and must visit each one of these nodes, the runtime is O(b^d).

 **Example (Combination problem)**

 Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.